Singular Twist Waves in Chromonic Liquid Crystals: Conclusions

 In particular, we proved that under the assumptions of Theorem~\ref{th:suff_cond} \emph{all} initial profiles break down in a finite time.
 This conclusion is somehow reminiscent of the result of the classical theory for hyperbolic equations stating that (under appropriate assumptions) initial profiles with compact support always break down in a finite time.
 However, this is just a superficial similarity, as the assumptions of the classical theory do \emph{not} apply to our case, and our analysis was built on much more recent results.

-The generic breaking of smooth twist waves in chromonic liquid crystals that this paper has highlighted (at least in the vicinity of their nematic-to-isotropic transition) may become a possible experimental signature of the validity of the elastic quartic twist theory adopted here.
+The generic breaking of smooth twist waves in chromonic liquid crystals that this paper \nigh{predicted is} a possible experimental signature of the validity of the elastic quartic twist theory adopted here.

-We have confined attention to the conservative wave equation, which can be justified on physical grounds only when chromonics are in the vicinity of their isotropic phase.
+We have confined attention to the conservative wave equation, which can be justified on physical grounds only when \nigh{$\lambda\ll1$}.
 The dissipative case is more realistic, but far more difficult: one relevant issue would be whether dissipation could prevent the formation of a shock or not.
 Most of the mathematical methodology applied in this paper would not be directly applicable to the dissipative case.
 In the near future we plan to address this issue by developing appropriate mathematical tools.